utkuakyuz/Lotus/README.md

 # Lotus 0.0.1
 Lotus is a Python program developed as a Business Intelligence tool with a Graphical User Interface (GUI).
 The program compares data sheets, finds broken cells and displays them with a report.
 The following sections describe how to use the Lotus program and provide an overview of its features.

+This project reduced the time cost from days to 5 seconds using data analytics, and improved operational efficiency.

 ## Getting Started
 Before starting the Lotus program, the user must ensure that the required packages are installed on their computer.
 The program uses the following packages: